title

 Movie Reviews

-Approximately three-quarters of the global population resides in developing nations.
-Until recently, the term "developing country" referred to a nation that had not achieved significant industrialization and was commonly found in Africa, Asia, or Latin America.
-However, with the decline of communism in Eastern Europe and the dissolution of the Soviet bloc nations, semi-industrialized countries striving to establish new economic systems have also been included in the developing nation category.
-The common thread among these developing countries is the lack of financial resources to invest in crucial areas such as education, infrastructure, manufacturing, and transportation.
-To address this issue, these nations often resort to borrowing from an entity known as the World Bank.
+Approximately three-quarters of the global population live in developing nations.
+Until recently, "developing country" referred to nations lacking significant industrialization, typically found in Africa, Asia, or Latin America.
+However, with the fall of communism in Eastern Europe and the breakup of the Soviet bloc, semi-industrialized nations trying to build new economic systems have also been grouped under this category.
+A common characteristic among these countries is their insufficient financial resources to invest in critical sectors like education, infrastructure, manufacturing, and transportation.
+As a result, many turn to the World Bank for loans.

 001 002 003 004 005 006 007 008 009 010 011 012 013 014 015 016 017 018 019 020 021 022 023 024 025 026 027 028 029 030 031 032 033 034 035 036 037 038 039 040 041 042 043 044 045 046 047 048 049 050 051 052 053 054 055 056 057 058 059 060 061 062 063 064 065 066 067 068 069 070 071 072 073 074